uit-hdl/chatbot-for-mental-health/chat-dashboard/overseer-interactions/swift_judge_source_fidelity.md

 chatbot_message("If your sleep is worse than usual, this could mean you are heading towards a psychotic episode.")

-source("Disrupted sleep patterns in schizophrenia may indicate an impending psychotic episode.")
+source("...
+Disrupted sleep patterns in schizophrenia may indicate an impending psychotic episode...")

-¤:provide_feedback({"evaluation": "ACCEPTED", "message_to_bot": ""}):¤
+¤:provide_feedback({"evaluation": "ACCEPTED"}):¤

 ## Example 2

-chatbot_message("Lifestyle factors can play a role in determining your sleep quality.")

-source("Getting regular physical exercise can help improve your sleep.")

-¤:provide_feedback({"evaluation": "WARNING", "message_to_bot": "Your advice
-is fairly non-controversial, but it is NOT directly stated in the source.
-Inform the user of this limitation immediately!"}):¤
+chatbot_message("Yes, eating your evening meal at the same time every day can increase the quality of your sleep.")

+source("...
+A consistent sleep routine can improve sleep...")

+¤:provide_feedback({"evaluation": "ACCEPTED"}):¤

 ## Example 3

 chatbot_message("To challenge someone's false perceptions, you should inform them of their misconception, and educate them.")

-source("It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person.")
+source("...
+It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person ...")

-¤:provide_feedback({"evaluation": "REJECTED", "message_to_bot": "The cited
-source does not advice challenging perceptions or educating others."}):¤
+¤:provide_feedback({"evaluation": "REJECTED"}):¤

 # Actual content to evaluate

-chatbot_message("")
+chatbot_message("Stigma around schizophrenia involves the negative beliefs and attitudes that some people have about the condition.
+This can lead to misunderstandings and fear.
+Some people think that those with schizophrenia are unpredictable or have multiple personalities, but this is not true.
+It's important for individuals with schizophrenia and their families not to let these misconceptions shape their self-image.

+There is a saying by Jonathan Harnisch, an advocate for mental health awareness: “I have schizophrenia.
+I am not schizophrenia.
+I am not my mental illness.
+My illness is a part of me.”
+This can be a helpful way to think about it.

+The term 'schizophrenia' itself comes from Greek words that mean 'split' and 'mind,' which historically referred to a splitting of mental functions.
+But it's important to realize that schizophrenia is a diverse condition, not a single, uniform disorder.
+Efforts are being made in some countries to change the name to reduce stigma and reflect the variety of symptoms more accurately.

+Would you like to know more about personal relationships and how schizophrenia can impact them, or about how to talk to others about schizophrenia?")

-source("source 0: 'Stigma can refer to the negative perceptions and attitudes surrounding certain health conditions or diseases.
+source("Stigma can refer to the negative perceptions and attitudes surrounding certain health conditions or diseases.
 There are a lot of misconceptions surrounding schizophrenia, which can affect both those with the condition and those who care for them.
 Many people believe that a person with schizophrenia will switch